What interim orders are and how they are applied?

-Interim orders temporarily suspend or restrict the nurse, midwife or nursing associate’s practice while their case is being investigated.
+Interim orders temporarily suspend or restrict a nurse, midwife or nursing associate's practice while their case is being investigated.

 Interim order cases may include cases of lack of competence, poor clinical practice, serious convictions or imprisonment, and serious mental illness.
 Panels of any of the committees can decide to hold an interim orders hearing.

 Interim orders are generally made at the beginning of the case process.
 However, they can be made at any time if new information becomes available.